Home of 8 Genealogy Websites! Names of your SC Ancestors are lListed here!

-About South Carolina Congregations
+Follow the Migratory Trails of South Carolina Congregations

 If you are searching for ancestors in SC during the 18th century, it is best to study the religious colonies of the times.
 The reason is that ministers from Germany, Scotland and Irish were responsible for bringing congregations.
 Because those particular ministers concentrated on certain European districts to gather their flock and transport to America, the information will open doors of where to search next.